 Primarily comprised of Copper, Nickel, and Zinc, Nickel Silver is hard, malleable, ductile, corrosion resistant, and non-magnetic.
 The usual formulation is 60% Copper, 20% Nickel, and 20% Zinc.
 The alloy we most often use is Alloy 770 (55% Cu, 18% Ni, 27% Zi).

 Fotofab's chemical etching process produces designs that can withstand harsh indoor and outdoor environments.
 The process uses an acid (Ferric Chloride) to cut into unprotected parts of a metal surface to create a design or image formed to your project’s specifications.

 Fotofab proudly services the US & International customers.

 - Anti-galling properties

 - Excellent cryogenic performance

-By varying the levels of Copper, Nickel, Zinc and other metals in Nickel Silver formulations, the alloy can exhibit differing levels of electrical conductivity, corrosion resistance and appearance.
-As a result, Nickel Silver is used in a variety of applications.
-Examples include:
+By varying the levels of Copper, Nickel, Zinc and other metals in Nickel Silver formulations, the alloy can exhibit differing levels of electrical conductivity, corrosion resistance, and appearance.
+As a result, Nickel Silver is used in a variety of applications, including: